-The majority of Uffmoor wood is a Planted Ancient Woodland Site (PAWS) due to clear felling and replanting with a mixture of conifers and white woods during the 1970's.
-Approximately 20% of the PAWS were planted with conifers with the remainder a mix of broadleaves within a matrix of birch regeneration.
-Small isolated pockets of Semi-Natural Ancient Woodland (SNAW) can still be found concentrated along the edges of water courses and in the south-east corner of the wood.
+Much of this site is Planted Ancient Woodland Site (PAWS).
+These areas were clear felling and replanting with a mixture of conifers and white woods during the 1970's took place.
+Approximately 20% of the PAWS stands were planted with conifers with the remainder a mix of broadleaves within a matrix of birch regeneration.
+Small, isolated pockets of Semi-Natural Ancient Woodland (SNAW) can still be found concentrated most prominently along the edges of water courses and in the south-east corner of the site.
+This is most likely due to difficult access to these areas with the steeper terrain.

-NVC woodland types present include W7- Alnus - Fraxinus excelsior - Lysimachia nemorum woodland, W8 Fraxinus excelsior - Acer campestre - Mercurialis perennis woodland, and W10 Quercus robur - Rubus fruticosus woodland.
+NVC woodland types present here include W7- Alnus - Fraxinus excelsior - Lysimachia nemorum woodland, W8 Fraxinus excelsior - Acer campestre - Mercurialis perennis woodland, and W10 Quercus robur - Rubus fruticosus woodland.
 The wood has a long history of management through coppice with standards.
 This has created a distinct woodland structure which can still be seen in the south-east of this site today.
-Although a significant amount of tree planting has taken place at Uffmoor Wood, chemical weed control was excluded around the establishment phase resulting in an interesting ground flora including several SNAW indicators species, particularly along the main watercourses and ride edges.

-There is a small man made pond in the North-East Corner of the Wood
+Although a significant amount of tree planting has taken place at Uffmoor Wood, the avoidance of chemical weed control in the establishment phases helped preserve an interesting ground flora including many SNAW indicators species, particularly along the main watercourses and ride edges.
+There is a small man-made pond in the North-East Corner of the Wood.
+A large, ancient Yew lies close to the north-east boundary and is thought to be at least 500 years old.
+Management is tricky, as the ground remains fairly wet/soft all year round.